yairm210/Unciv/README.md

 ## Is there a desktop version?

-There are standalone zip files for each operating system in [Releases](https://github.com/yairm210/UnCiv/releases) which contain everything needed for Unciv to run
+Yes!
+Windows and Linux versions are available at [itch.io](https://yairm210.itch.io/unciv), and if you're using the Itch app, your game will stay up-to-date - and we release pretty frequently so that's an issue ;)

-If you have Java 8, and are familiar with the command line, there are (considerably smaller) JARs in [Releases](https://github.com/yairm210/UnCiv/releases) which you can run with `java -jar Unciv.jar`
+If you have Java 8, and are familiar with the command line, there are (considerably smaller) JARs in [Releases](https://github.com/yairm210/UnCiv/releases) which you can run with `java -jar Unciv.jar`.
+This is also (currently) the only way to run the game on MacOS.

 Be aware that the game will generate files inside the folder where the Jar is located!